• Sign in

 So, let’s dive in and discover how to confidently tackle these questions!

-The best answer to tell me about yourself is to describe yourself briefly.
+The best answer to is to describe yourself briefly.
 Now, that doesn’t mean that the recruiter is interested in your family history or the name of your dog.
 No, this is strictly prohibited.

 If you are a fresher, while answering this question, you need to start with a quick introduction [where you were born and brought up], then talk about your educational background, and your experience in any internship, and discuss your key value skills related to the job description.